 If you are more interested in the replacement of the wonderful CMTrace tool, you could also download this SupportCenterInstaller.Zip as it contains the OneTrace Tool

-Now we have all the tools in place we could start taking a look at the IME log because this log will show us each phase a Win32App install goes through.
+Now that we have all the tools in place, we could start looking at the IME log because this log will show us each phase a Win32App install goes through.

 1.1.
 Pre-Detection and Applicability Phase

-Before the IME could even begin to install the nice Win32App, it first needs to get its detection rules.
-Otherwise, how could it know if maybe the app is already installed?
-As shown below when we want to install an app from the Company Portal the IME will make sure it gets the policies.
+Before the IME can install the nice Win32App, it needs to get its detection rules.
+Otherwise, how can it know if the app is already installed?
+As shown below, when we want to install an app from the Company Portal, the IME will ensure it gets the policies.

 When looking a little bit closer at the policy above, you will notice some nice things in it